brunohmg89/GCP-DigitalLeader/Annotation/Questions-5.md

 ## Questions

-4. The operating systems of some of your organization’s virtual machines may have a security vulnerability.
-How can your organization most effectively identify all virtual machines that do not have the latest security update?

-    - [x] View the Security Command Center to identify virtual machines running vulnerable disk images
-    - [ ] View the Compliance Reports Manager to identify and download a recent PCI audit
-    - [ ] View the Security Command Center to identify virtual machines started more than 2 weeks ago
-    - [ ] View the Compliance Reports Manager to identify and download a recent SOC 1 audit

-    **Explanation:** Security Health Analytics and Web Security Scanner detectors generate vulnerabilities findings that are available in Security Command Center.
-Your ability to view and edit findings is determined by the Identity and Access Management (IAM) roles and permissions you are assigned.
-For more information about IAM roles in Security Command Center.

-5. You are currently managing workloads running on Windows Server for which your company owns the licenses.
-Your workloads are only needed during working hours, which allows you to shut down the instances during the weekend.
-Your Windows Server licenses are up for renewal in a month, and you want to optimize your license cost.
-What should you do?

-    - [ ] Renew your licenses for an additional period of 3 years.
-Renew your licenses for an additional period of 3 years.
-Negotiate a cost reduction with your current hosting provider wherein infrastructure cost is reduced when workloads are not in use
-    - [ ] Renew your licenses for an additional period of 2 years.
-Negotiate a cost reduction by committing to an automatic renewal of the licenses at the end of the 2 year period
-    - [ ] Migrate the workloads to Compute Engine with a bring-your-own-license (BYOL) model
-    - [x] Migrate the workloads to Compute Engine with a pay-as-you-go (PAYG) model

-    **Explanation:** The PAYG model is more convenient because you only pay for usage.
-And the case describes that the workloads are only run on certain days.

-6. Your team is publishing research results and needs to make large amounts of data available to other researchers within the professional community and the public at minimum cost.
-How should you host the data?

-    - [x] Use a Cloud Storage bucket and enable Requester Pays.
-    - [ ] Use a Cloud Storage bucket and provide Signed URLs for the data files.
-    - [ ] Use a Cloud Storage bucket and set up a Cloud Interconnect connection to allow access to the data.
-    - [ ] Host the data on-premises, and set up a Cloud Interconnect connection to allow access to the data.

-    **Explanation:** Whenever a user accesses a Cloud Storage resource such as a bucket or object, there are charges associated with making and executing the request.
-Normally, the project owner of the resource is billed for these charges; however, if the requester provides a billing project with their request, the requester's project is billed instead.
-With Requester Pays enabled on your bucket, you can require requesters to include a billing project in their requests, thus billing the requester's project.
-Enabling Requester Pays is useful, for example, if you have a lot of data you want to make available to users, but you don't want to be charged for their access to that data.

-7. Your company needs to segment Google Cloud resources used by each team from the others.
-The teams' efforts are changing frequently, and you need to reduce operational risk and maintain cost visibility.
-Which approach does Google recommend?

-    - [x] One project per team.
-    - [ ] One organization per team.
-    - [ ] One project that contains all of each team's resources.
-    - [ ] One top-level folder per team.

 8. How do Migrate for Compute Engine and Migrate for Anthos differ?

     - [ ] Unlike Migrate for Anthos, Migrate for Compute Engine assumes that the migration source is VMware vSphere.